|

 Top

-can act in the same way as drugs.
-Therefore, they
+act in the same way as drugs.
+Therefore, they can cause medical

 followed the instructions on a supplement label.